antonioortegajr/postman-IDX-Broker/readme.md

-# README
+# IDX Broker API and Postman

 This repo contains collections for use with Postman and the IDX Broker API.

 The collections vary in size and tests.
-Collections are created for specific versions of the API.
+Collections are created for specific versions of this API.

 ## Requirements